-It has a mild anise-like flavor, but with a sweeter taste to it.
-Fennel also known as “Anise” is very popular in Italy and it is sometimes served after a meal to help with digestion.
-We Italians call it “finocchio.”
+It has a mild anise-like flavor and a sweeter taste to it.
+Fennel is also known as Anise and very popular in Italy and it is also used and served as a raw appetizer, like celery.
+Besides, fennel is also considered a great snack after a meal to help with digestion.

 Cut Grapefruit in half.

 Using a sharp knife, remove pieces of grapefruit and discard all seeds.
 Set aside.

 Add fennel, red onions and black olives in a deep serving platter or mixing bowl.

 Combine olive oil, lemon juice and vinegar in a small bowl.
 Toss well to combine.
 Add salt and pepper to taste.
 Chill and allow fennel salad to marinate, about 1 to 2 hours before serving.
 Lastly, toss in the grapefruit and serve.